 How to Transfer Your Utility Service When Moving

-1. Create a List of utilities
+1. Create A List of Your Utilities

 2. Contact Your Utility Company Before Moving

-3. Pay Your Final Balance
+3. Pay Your Final Balance Before Transferring Utilities

 4. Disconnect Your Old Services

-5. Get A Refund
+5. Get a Refund On Your Security Deposit

-6. Give A Forwarding Address
+6. Give a Forwarding Address

-7. Plan For Deposits Beforehand
+7. Plan For Utility Deposits Beforehand

 8. Schedule Utilities Before Arrival